KeturahDev/Dev-Scroll/README.md

 By Keturah Smith, March 2024

-## Descsription
+## About

-A personal project that came out of a desire to spend my scroll time more effectively.
-This web app is simply aimed to provide a customizable dashboard with default suggestion of content to browse for entertainment to keep your mind and awarness sharp in the Software realm.
+A personal project that came out of a desire to spend my scroll time more effectively as a Software Engineer.
+This web app is simply aimed to provide a customizable dashboard with default suggestion of links to external content to browse for entertainment to keep your mind and awarness sharp in the Software realm.

 I know.
 I wanted this, you probably will too!
 I just get good ideas sometimes.